jupyter/notebook/docs/source/security.rst

 notebook will become trusted.

 While trust is updated per output, this is only for the duration of a single session.
-A notebook file on disk is either trusted or not in its entirety.
+A newly loaded notebook file is either trusted or not in its entirety.

 Explicit trust